sapiens/blog/_posts/2013-10-7-Tips-And-Tricks-For-The-Repository-Pattern.aspx.md

  So how can you test or demo the app?
 Well, you have to implement the repositories but you'll be using an in-memory collection (a list, array, dictionary etc).
 Why that, instead of the real repository?
 Because:
     a.
 It's the fastest implementation that can be written.
     b.
-You'll be doing it using TDD, so it's codetty much a codetext do write the repository tests, because I hope you like having tests for the repositories too, right?
+You'll be doing it using TDD, so it's pretty much a pretext do write the repository tests, because I hope you like having tests for the repositories too, right?

  Of course, those tests will be waiting for you when you'll write the 'real' (any) implementation.
 Here's an example: